ocaml/opam/release/readme.md

 [ once bump version & changes PRs merged ]
 * tag the release (git tag -a 2.2.0; git push origin 2.2.0)
-* /!\ Once the tag pushed, it can be updated only in case of severe issue
+* /!\ Once the tag pushed, it can be updated [different commit] only in case of severe issue
 * create a release (or prerelease if intermediate release) draft on github based on your tag (https://github.com/ocaml/opam/releases/new)
 * generate opam artifacts, using `shell/release.sh`, it requires to have Docker install with several remotes, the different arches
 * add releases notes (content of `master_changes.md`) in the release